Senior Gear Editor

 Ventilation

 Similar to a surfboard, you may think that ventilation is the last thing a foil board would want.
 However, due to the lighter, stiffer, and higher-volume construction of foil boards, ventilation can be pretty crucial.
 With so much air inside of the foam of a foil board, if left in the sun or a hot car that air can expand dramatically with the heat, potentially damaging the exterior of the board.
-You can really trust your manufacturer on whether it’s necessary or not depending on the construction and volume of the foil board, but it’s worth noting here that a vented board will have a small plug (usually located somewhere on the deck) that lets air in and keeps water out, and its generally best to leave this plug inserted unless performing repairs and trying to drain water or something of the like.
+You can really trust your manufacturer on whether it’s necessary or not depending on the construction and volume of the foil board, but it’s worth noting here that a vented board will have a small plug (usually located somewhere on the deck) that lets air in and keeps water out, and it’s generally best to leave this plug inserted unless performing repairs and trying to drain water or something of the like.

 Wing Foil Boards Slingshot Jimmy Lewis F-One

-Three different boards with three different deck-pads.
+Three different boards with three different deck pads.
 From left to right, the Slingshot Wing Craft V2 uses a soft corduroy, the Jimmy Lewis Flying VM has a diamond-foam deckpad, and the F-One Rocket Wing has a grippy but low-profile deckpad.
 Photo: Will Sileo//The Inertia

 Deck Grip

 What’s directly under your feet can make a huge difference when foiling, especially if you are not using footstraps.
 Deck grip is actually a lot less straightforward than it looks, as it’s solving for a couple of different issues at the same time.
 Not only does it have to be grippy, but that grip needs to be durable (so it will last) and comfortable, so it won’t tear up your knees and feet or the material of your wetsuit if you wear one.
 This is especially important for beginners who spend a lot of time getting back up on their feet.
-The ridgy, diamond grip-pattern made of a softer foam material (popular on surfboard traction pads) was very popular for wing boards, but it seems the industry is moving away from this pattern as it does not deliver on the comfort side of things.
-Instead, board manufacturers have been moving towards a lower-profile (less big ridges) but grippier material instead of the soft foam that provides a grippy surface to keep from slipping off of, without the discomfort.
+The ridgy, diamond grip pattern made of a softer foam material (popular on surfboard traction pads) was very popular for wing boards, but it seems the industry is moving away from this pattern as it does not deliver on the comfort side of things.
+Instead, board manufacturers have been moving towards a lower-profile (less big ridges) but grippier material instead of the soft foam that provides a grippy surface to keep from slipping off of, without discomfort.

 Recessed Deck

-A recessed deck cuts away at the thickness of the board beneath the riders feet, allowing a manufacturer to pack in more volume without making the foil feel less responsive due to the added thickness.
+A recessed deck cuts away at the thickness of the board beneath the rider’s feet, allowing a manufacturer to pack in more volume without making the foil feel less responsive due to the added thickness.
 Boards with a recessed deck often have that extra volume somewhere else, evident in the nose design of the F-One Rocket Wing S. That redistribution of volume can be a double-edged sword.
 The benefits of a thinner board are undeniable (when it comes to performance) but the redistribution of volume can take some getting used to.
 For example, in testing the F-One Rocket Wing S we found ourselves shifting our weight forward during waterstarts to offset the increased volume in the nose.
 Not necessarily a downside, but something to keep in mind.
 This was also only noticeable in boards with a dramatic volume redistribution, a slight bit of deck-concave without significant volume elsewhere is unlikely to produce such an effect.

 What About Custom Wing Foil Boards?

 While there are plenty of awesome pre-manufactured wing foil boards on the market, there are also plenty of incredible custom shapers ready to make you the board of your dreams.
 What are some of the pros and cons of custom-manufactured wingboards?
-Well, pros certainly include the ability to dial in ones own dimensions and a shape that matches the riding style you are aiming for.
+Well, pros certainly include the ability to dial in one’s own dimensions and a shape that matches the riding style you are aiming for.
 Custom is as custom does.

 However, as with anything made to your own specifications, you’re likely looking at a bit of lead time from ordering to actually getting your hands on the board.
 And while you may be able to dial in custom shape and design, it’s a toss-up as to whether your shaper will have the tools and necessary components at their disposal to add on the sort of high-tech features we’re seeing crop up on boards today such as deeper concave decks, experimental bottom contours, and the like.